hgnguyenucsd/GitHub-Pages/index.md

 > I've failed over and over and over again in my life and that is why I succeed.

+I believe that you should not let failure determine who you are as a person.
+I myself have definitely failed over and over as well, but I'd like to think that I have a never giving up attitude to always get up and push forward.
+Learning from mistakes that you've made and being able to grow from that is what's most important.
+It's not about how hard you fall, but rather how you're able to get up from the fall.

+## Conclusion

 ```
 "Thank you for visiting and reading my page!"
 ```